Woman robbed while loading groceries at H-E-B in west Harris County

 At that point, the woman gave the suspect money from her purse.
 Then, the suspect walked to a white-colored, four-door sedan and drove off.

-The suspect's car is believed to be a Toyota Avalano that also had an all-black colored spare tire on the rear wheel of the driver's side
+The suspect's car is believed to be a Toyota Avalon that also had an all-black colored spare tire on the rear wheel of the driver's side

 The suspect was described as a white man who is 6-foot tall with a thin build.
 He is said to have long blond hair combed back and blue eyes.
 He appears to be in his late 20s or early 30s.